 An examination of the rise of modern Japan from the mid-19th century to the present.
 Topics that will be covered are: the opening of Japan and the Meiji Restoration, economic modernization, nationalism and expansionism, political development, militarism and the Pacific War, American occupation, postwar Japan and the economic miracle.
-Region: Africa/Asia/Latin America.
+Region: Africa/ Asia/Latin America.

-HI 347X - Africa in Pre-Modern Times, to 1850
+HI 347 - Africa in Pre-Modern Times, to 1850

 Survey of the historical experiences that have shaped contemporary sub-Saharan Africa: African societies' political, economic and cultural responses to the continent's variegated ecological and climatic conditions; the material and cultural exchanges across the continent's North African, Sahelian, Indian Ocean and Atlantic Ocean contact zones; the trans-Atlantic slave trade and the expansion of Christianity in Atlantic Africa; the expansion of Islam and Muslim reform movements.
 Region: Africa/Asia/Latin America.
-Civilizations & Cultures Course (X).
+Note: May be offered as 347X (Civilizations & Cultures).

-HI 348X - Africa in Modern Times, 1700 to Present
+HI 348 - Africa in Modern Times, 1700 to Present

 Survey of the historical experiences that have shaped contemporary sub-Saharan Africa: the slave trade, European partition and imperial rule, and independence and nationhood.
 Region: Africa/Asia/Latin America.
-Civilizations & Cultures Course (X).
+Note: May be offered as 348X (Civilizations & Cultures).)